Table of Contents

 Your contacts may be dirty, or dry or cloudy vision may indicate a deeper medical condition.
 Damage to the cornea (the outer layer of the eye) can be a cause of cloudy vision that may or may not be directly related to contact lens wear.
 Common causes of cloudy vision can also include cataracts, glaucoma, or macular degeneration.

 Since cloudy vision can be related to many potential causes, treatment can vary as well.
-(Learn More) You may be able to simply change brands or types of contacts, or even just clean the ones you have, in order to improve cloudy vision.
+You may be able to simply change brands or types of contacts, or even just clean the ones you have, in order to improve cloudy vision.
 The issue may be more serious and require medical attention in some cases.

 Causes of Contact-Related Cloudy Vision

 Contacts are meant to help you see better and improve vision, but in some cases, they can cause vision-related issues.
 Cloudy vision is when there seems to be a fog or haze that is hard to see clearly through, and objects may not appear as clear as they should.
 One of the simple causes of contact-related cloudy or foggy vision is dirty or damaged contacts.

 Contacts can be either soft or hard, reusable or disposable.
 Both can be defective in some way and have damage that may cause vision to be impaired.
 Soft contact lenses are more common than rigid, gas-permeable (RGP), hard contacts are, and soft lenses need to be disposed of on a regular schedule.

 The Centers for Disease Control and Prevention (CDC) publishes that between 40 and 90 percent of people who wear contacts do not follow the care instructions for them and put themselves at risk for complications.
 For example, the American Optometric Association (AOA) reports that 45 percent of adults who wear contacts do not replace them as often as directed.
 Daily use disposable contacts are meant to be worn one time and discarded, for instance, and multi-day use or sleeping in daily use contacts can lead to infections or other eye complications.